I began homesteading almost 5 years ago.

 It was very common to hear them say (much to my dismay) that they would ‘kill’ something.

 After raising all of our animals and truly seeing how valuable life is, they don’t do that anymore.
 It is very different once you put a face on your food.

 4. Heartbreak is Inevitable

-When you have a goat that has never kidded before.
-Yet when she does, she has an extremely complicated birth that almost kills her and does kill 2 out of the 3 babies she tried so desperately to deliver.
+When you have a goat that has never kidded before, yet when she does, she has an extremely complicated birth that almost kills her and does kill two out of the three babies she tried so desperately to deliver.
 That will break your heart.

-When you have a rabbit attacked by a stray dog and only to awake to a partially demolished cage and traces of your prized rabbit that will break your heart.
+When you have a rabbit attacked by a stray dog and awake to a partially demolished cage and traces of your prized rabbit that will break your heart.

-You just have to accept that as much as a homestead will fill your heart, it will break it also.
+You just have to accept that as much as a homestead will fill your heart, it will also break it.

 5. Organization Matters

 This was a huge lesson for us.
 I am the organization queen, but unfortunately, my husband is not on the same page.

 He can throw stuff down or leave stuff out, and it does not phase him.